 【History and Purpose】

-The Forum is a private, non-profit, independent, and non-partisan organization dedicated to improved understanding of Japanese foreign policy and international relations.
-The Forum takes no institutional position on issues of foreign policy, though its members are encouraged not only to analyze but to propose alternatives on matters of foreign policy.
-Though the Forum helps its members to formulate policy recommendations on matters of public policy, the views expressed in such recommendations represent in no way those of the Forum as an institution and the responsibility for the contents of the recommendations is that of those members of the Forum who sign them alone.
+JFIR is a private, non-profit, independent, and non-partisan organization dedicated to improved understanding of Japanese foreign policy and international relations.
+JFIR takes no institutional position on issues of foreign policy, though its members are encouraged not only to analyze but to propose alternatives on matters of foreign policy.
+While JFIR helps its members to formulate policy recommendations on matters of public policy, the views expressed in such recommendations represent in no way those of JFIR as an institution, and the responsibility for the contents of the recommendations is solely that of those who sign them.